openmoh/openmohaa/docs/markdown/02-running/02-running-server.md

-# Getting Started
+# Hosting a server

 ## Installation

 This guide assume you have already acquired and installed a copy of MOH:AA on your server.
-If not, see [Getting Started](getting_started_installation.md).
+If not, see [Getting Started](../01-intro/01-installation.md).

 1. Download the [latest release](https://github.com/openmoh/openmohaa/releases) that matches your server's platform.
 2. Extract files from the archive into your MOH:AA directory